-If you want to build a successful blog you might just need to hire a freelancer.
+If you want to start a successful blog you might just need to hire a freelancer.

 In fact, if you look at almost any blog or website that is making six-figures or more they all have one thing in common: a team of awesome people helping them out.